UCLA holds on to eject Tennessee from NCAAs with 89-77 win

 Tennessee is the lone program to compete in every NCAA Tournament since the event was first held for women in 1982.
 The Lady Vols finished 19-13, failing to reach 20 wins for the first time since 1975-76.

+While Warlick and the Lady Volunteers headed in the direction of home late Saturday, sixth-seeded UCLA began preparations for a second-round matchup with host Maryland, the No. 3 seed, which advanced with a win over Radford.

+With a victory Monday, the Bruins will reach the Sweet 16 for the fourth year in a row.

-Onyenwere had 22 points and 15 rebounds for the No. 6 seed Bruins (21-12), who will next face host Maryland on Monday.
+Onyenwere had 22 points and 15 rebounds to help UCLA survive against Tennessee.

-After going up by 16 early in the third quarter, UCLA fell behind 65-62 with 5 minutes left in the game and forged a tie at 70 with 3:34 remaining before rattling off 10 straight points.
+After going up by 16 early in the third quarter, the Bruins fell behind 65-62 with 5 minutes left in the game.
+It was 70-all with 3:34 remaining before UCLA rattled off 10 straight points.

 Onyenwere began the spree with a layup and Kennedy Burke made successive layups before Japreece Dean sank two free throws.
 A layup by Onyenwere capped the run and made it 80-70 with 1:22 to go.